The TONCA Board of Directors is pleased to report that the AHSSNF has received the following awards and recognition:

 named a Robert Wood Johnson Foundation, Community Health Leader

-Guided by Tohono O’odham Values and Traditions, it shall be the Mission of Tohono O’odham Nursing Care Authority to take a leadership role in providing a continuum of care and services, designed to enhance the physical and intellectual qualities of life for aging O’odham and other members of the Nation in need of skilled nursing care.
+Guided by Tohono O'odham values and traditions, it shall be the mission of the Tohono O'odham Nursing Care Authority to take a leadership role in providing a continuum of care for elder members of the Tohono O’odham Nation and services designed to enhance the physical, spiritual, emotional, social, and intellectual qualities of life for aging O'odham and other members of the Nation in need of skilled nursing care, assisted living and hospice.

 We are led by our Guiding Values.
 They are our road map of life and our approach to providing care.